CRoC's signature, advanced measurement tool designed to assess creativity in the 21st Century

 Banner Image: Students in the Big Ideas Lab at the Boys and Girls Club in Pineville, Florida learn how to test the electrical conductivity of different fruits to make a battery.

-next generation creativity survey CRoC's signature assessment tool, the Next Generation Creativity Survey, was developed in 2012 by James S. Catterall, Ph.D.in collaboration with Mark Runco, Ph.D..
+next generation creativity assessment CRoC's signature assessment tool, the Next Generation Creativity Survey, was developed in 2012 by James S. Catterall, Ph.D.in collaboration with Mark Runco, Ph.D..
 The survey was piloted during 2012-13 in eight art, science, and social problem-solving programs across the USA.
 The second phase of pilot testing in 2013-14 took place in art and science programs in California, Connecticut, Florida, New York, Nevada, and Tennessee.

 Program leaders from Disney Musicals in the Schools (New York and Nashville), ArtScience Prize, New York Hall of Science, Playworks, and Inner City Arts Graphic Design and Theatre also participated in the development of the tool to assess creativity, creative self efficacy, collaboration, and empathy.
 In 2015, critical thinking was added as a dimension to the survey.
 The NGCS is administered in pre- and post-format.
 It includes Likert scale questions, plus writing and drawing exercises to capture self-reported and demonstrated creativity.
 Items that demonstrate creativity are scored by CRoC trained raters.